George W. Harkins: Career

-In October 1830, the national council deposed Greenwood LeFlore as chief after he signed the treaty for removal.
-It elected Harkins, who belonged to the same clan and was a nephew of LeFlore through his mother.
+In October 1830, the national council led a coup to depose Greenwood LeFlore as chief after he signed the treaty for removal.
+It proceeded to elect Harkins, who belonged to the same clan and was a nephew of LeFlore through his mother.
 In the Choctaw matrilineal system, the mother's clan was the one that was most important to a person's status.
 To proceed with Indian Removal, President Andrew Jackson refused to recognize Harkins's authority with the tribe.

 After Indian Removal, Harkins rose in influence in the tribe.
-In 1834, he was elected judge of the Red River District in Indian Territory.
+Following the creation of a new Choctaw Constitution in 1834, he was elected judge of the Red River District in Indian Territory.
 The council of chiefs of the Indian District elected him as principal chief of the District (one of three in the Choctaw Nation), where he served from 1850 to 1857.

 The districts represented the longstanding geographic and political divisions that had existed in the tribe in the Southeast.
 Gradually, in Indian Territory, they became less important.